-1. What is Special Consideration
+2. Special Consideration

-When illness strikes unexpectedly, or you experience circumstances that are beyond your control - meaning you could not have anticipated or avoided those circumstances, or perhaps there is a major life event that happens...if any of these scenarios negatively impact your ability to study before an assessment or an exam, or impact your ability to actually attend an assessment or exam, then you may be eligible for Special Consideration.
+When illness strikes unexpectedly, or you experience circumstances that are beyond your control - meaning you could not have anticipated or avoided those circumstances, or perhaps there is a major life event that happen.
+If any of these scenarios negatively impact your ability to study before an assessment or an exam, or impact your ability to actually attend an assessment or exam, then you may be eligible for Special Consideration.
 Special Consideration is something that students themselves have to apply for with a formal application.
 Special Consideration is not automatically granted.